 The Housing Revitalization Program is focused on improving owner occupied housing in Council Bluffs.
 The 712 Initiative purchases homes that are in need of substantial improvements, makes improvements (safety, curb appeal) and lists the completed product on the market for owner occupied housing.
 The ultimate goal is to improve our neighborhoods and housing.

-Down payment assistance is available for two of these homes in 2020.
+Down payment assistance is available for two of these homes.
 Assistance was made possible by the Pottawattamie County Housing Trust Fund.
-More information available below.

 Why a Housing Revitalization Program?

 The City of Council Bluffs faces many housing challenges that pose a risk to the stabilization of our neighborhoods.
 Owner occupied vs rental ratio, aging housing stock, rising construction prices, absence of neighborhood identity and connectedness, as well as a housing shortage which affects our ability to attract additional workforce.
 One way to start addressing these issues is to restore and preserve our community’s housing stock through rehabilitation

 When reviewing 1-2 units residential structures in Council Bluffs (2019):

 - 548 properties were considered to be in Poor condition

 - Poor condition defined as: Major Deficiency – Significant surface wear is noticeable.
 The structure is slightly out of plumb with cracks, holes, or breaks evident in walls, foundation, and roof.
 Paint is blistered and windows, steps, etc., may need to be replaced.
 Major maintenance is needed.

 - 166 properties were considered to be in Dilapidated condition

 - Dilapidated is defined as: No Rehabilitation Feasibility – The structure is unsound and totally substandard.
 The foundation, roof, and bearing elements have substantial defects.